• Skip to primary navigation

 Instructions

 • Rinse quinoa and put it in a pot.
 Add water/ stock and cook uncovered for around 15-20 minutes or until all the water dries up.
-Switch off the stove and cover the pan.
+Turn off the heat and cover the pan.
 Let it stay untouched for at least 5 minutes.
 After 5 minutes, remove the lid and fluff quinoa with a fork.

 • Heat oil in a pan.
 Add cashew nuts.
 Saute for a few seconds and then add raisins.
 Saute until the cashew nuts start turning brown.
 Take out the cashews and raisins on a plate.